 An overview of the most common syndromes and specific diseases benefitting from an orthosis.

 Achondroplasia is an anomaly based on an ossification disorder.
-Cartilage will not ossify and transform into matured bone tissue leading to shorter arms and legs, better known as dwarfism.
-Applying an orthosis to manage spinal malformation leads to a reduction in deformities and is thus advantageous and favorable.
+The cartilage will not ossify and transform into matured bone tissue leading to shorter arms and legs, better known as dwarfism.
+Applying an orthosis to manage spinal malformation leads to a reduction in deformities and is thus advantageous and favourable.

-Osteogenesis imperfecta, also known as ‘brittle bone disease’ is due to a defect in type I collagen resulting in fragile, easy breaking bones.
+Osteogenesis imperfecta, also known as ‘brittle bone disease’ is due to a defect in type I collagen, resulting in fragile, easy breaking bones.
 Severity differs and is classified on a scale from one to eight, with one being the mildest form.
-Medical devices can be helpful in reaching autonomy and independence.
+Medical devices can help reach autonomy and independence.

 Brittle bones are not only seen in syndromes such as osteogenesis imperfecta.
-Osteoporosis or bone loss is a frequent diagnose in an elderly population, most common in the Caucasian female population.
+Osteoporosis or bone loss is a frequent diagnose in the elderly population, most common in the Caucasian female population.

-Another disease frequently seen in an elderly population is osteoarthritis.
+Another disease frequently seen in the elderly population is osteoarthritis.
 Osteoarthritis, or degenerative joint disease, is one of the many types of arthritis.
-Joint cartilage and bone are breaking down, resulting in stiffness and discomfort post exercise.
-Eventually, the pain will gradually increase and symptoms may become constant.
+Joint cartilage and bone are breaking down, resulting in stiffness and discomfort post-exercise.
+Eventually, the pain will gradually increase, and symptoms may become constant.
 Ten percent of the males and eighteen percent of the 60-year-old is diagnosed with osteoarthritis, making it the most common of all types.
-The knee, hip, lower back, finger and neck joints are most affected.
-Treatment and pain management occurs the use of an orthosis specifically supporting the diseased site of the skeletal system.
+The knee, hip, lower back, finger, and neck joints are most affected.
+Treatment and pain management occurs using an orthosis specifically supporting the skeletal system's diseased site.
 Decreasing joint stress is one of the primary aims of medical care.